What is a grant?

 Texas public educational grants

-This grant is for undergraduate and graduate students with financial need.
+The Texas Public Educational Grant program is for undergraduate and graduate students with financial need.
 To qualify, you’ll need to be enrolled in at least six credit hours per semester.

 Institutional grants from SFA